bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/bes-action.md

 If the specified action is targeted by list, then this returns the relevant BES computer names, concatenated into a single string.

-**Note:** Starting from IBM BigFix version 9.0, this inspector returns no value because, due to an internal code change, actions targeted by computer name became targeted by computer ID.
+**Note:** Starting from BigFix version 9.0, this inspector returns no value because, due to an internal code change, actions targeted by computer name became targeted by computer ID.

 # targeted name of &lt;bes action&gt; : string